Sunderland: Administrative history

 Historic map of County Durham.
 Sunderland was part of County Durham until the local government changes in 1974.

 The original settlement of Sunderland was historically part of the ancient parish of Bishopwearmouth in County Durham.
 It was an ancient borough, having been granted a charter in 1179 under the name of 'Wearmouth'.
 The original borough covered a relatively small area in the north-east corner of the old Bishopwearmouth parish, lying on the south side of the mouth of the River Wear.
 The borough was granted a further charter in 1634 which gave it the right to appoint a mayor and incorporated the town under the name of Sunderland rather than Wearmouth.
-The area of the borough was made a separate parish from Bishopwearmouth by an act of parliament in 1719.
+The area of the borough was made a separate parish from Bishopwearmouth by an act of Parliament, the Sunderland Parish Act 1719 (5 Geo.
+1. c.
+19 Pr.).

 The ancient borough's powers were relatively modest.
 Unlike most such boroughs, it did not hold its own courts, nor did it have any meaningful municipal functions.
 A separate body of improvement commissioners was established in 1810 with responsibilities to pave, light and clean the streets, provide a watch, and improve the market.
 In 1832 a parliamentary borough (constituency) of Sunderland was created, covering the parishes or townships of Sunderland, Bishopwearmouth, Bishopwearmouth Panns, Monkwearmouth, Monkwearmouth Shore and Southwick.

 In 1836 Sunderland was reformed to become a municipal borough under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
 The municipal boundaries were enlarged at the same time to match the constituency, although later that year the municipal boundaries were reduced to remove Southwick and the parts of Bishopwearmouth and Bishopwearmouth Panns which fell more than one mile from the centre of Wearmouth Bridge.
 The improvement commissioners were wound up in 1851 and their functions transferred to the council.